RemiMattheyDoret/AsynchronousTaskManager/README.md

 To compile the tests, do `make test`.
 This will also create a static library called `TaskManager.a` in `src/TaskManager/lib/`

-## My Motivation

-I built it over a few days for a job application.

-## Tech/Framework used

-Plain C++ standard of 2011 minimum and Googltest for unit testing.
-A little makefile to compile.

 ## Code Style

 Coded with rush at night time after work.
 That's the style!